-The Netherlands is an expensive country, but there are ways for you to enjoy living here.
-What helped me a lot was learning how to cook, to shop the discounts, and really cut down on unnecessary expenses.
+The Netherlands is an expensive country, but there are cheap ways for you to enjoy living here.
+What helped me a lot was learning how to cook, to shop the kortingen, and really cut down on unnecessary expenses.

 You don’t even have to spend money every time you go out: be a nerd, grab a book or your laptop and find a library!
 They are the last public places where you can actually spend hours, without being expected to spend money.

 Become a master at time management

 This one is paramount because being late does not bode well here at all.
 There are two kinds of Indians in my experience: the ones who arrive half an hour early, and the ones who arrive half an hour late.

 When you come from a country where you go to the bus stop and hope that the bus you have to catch comes in half an hour tops (because the public transport people care about the schedule less than you), you tend to start seeing time for what it really is: a social construct which doesn’t have to be taken seriously.

-So, remember that most of the time, when it’s not a social appointment and when someone says you need to be somewhere at 9:05 am, they mean that to the minute!
+So, remember that most of the time, if someone says you need to be somewhere at 9:05 am, they mean that to the minute!
 Alright, not to the minute.
-You can arrive at 9:01 am and they won’t mind. 😉
+You can arrive at 9:01 am, and they won’t mind. 😉

 I could go on and on about this because there’s just so much to talk about!
 I haven’t even touched on discrimination.
 But I should stop now and ask about you.

-Editor’s note: This article was originally published in February 2019 and has been updated in August 2020 for your reading pleasure.
+Editor’s note: This article was originally published in February 2019 and has been updated in March 2023 for your reading pleasure.